 Toggle: English / Spanish

-When inflammation and scarring of the pancreas occur, the organ is no longer able to make the right amount of these enzymes.
+When scarring of the pancreas occurs, the organ is no longer able to make the right amount of these enzymes.
 As a result, your body may be unable to digest fat and key elements of food.

 Damage to the parts of the pancreas that make insulin may lead to diabetes.